 The Company is subject to U.S. federal income tax as well as income tax in multiple state and international jurisdictions.
 The IRS has completed its audit of tax years through 2012.
-The Company is currently under audit by several state and international taxing authorities for the years 2010 through 2013.
-The Company does not anticipate that the settlement of audits and the expirations of statutes of limitations within the next twelve months will result in a significant change in unrecognized tax benefits.
+The Company is currently under audit by several state and international taxing authorities for the years 2011 through 2014.
+The Company does not anticipate that the settlement of audits within the next twelve months will result in a significant change in unrecognized tax benefits.